rogerleung/Trading-System/README.md

-# Foobar
+# Trading-System

-Foobar is a Python library for dealing with word pluralization.
+Trading-System is a folder to practice various trading strategy with python.

 # set up environment